Build MIOpen from source#

 dvc pull "filename"

-If you are familiar with using Git LFS, a key difference with DVC is that you must manually run dvc pull
+If you are familiar with using Git LFS, a key difference with DVC is that you must manually run dvc pull after you

 switch branches or merge changes in Git to ensure any large binaries are kept in sync with your checkout.